Best Winter Boots for Women of 2021

 Analysis and Test Results

-All three of these boots did great in our water tests.
-The Shellista III is waterproof to the top of the tongue gusset, keeping us dry in 11 inches of water!
-The Caribou's waterproof overlays make it waterproof all the way to the collar of the boot, at about 10.5-inches.
-In comparison, the Joan of Arctic delivers water protection up to just 10 inches of the 13.5-inch boot height.
+Another very protective Pac boot (meaning a boot with a removable lining) is the Sorel Caribou.
+It offers beefy insulation to keep out snowy weather.
+The Caribou's overlays ensure that it's waterproof all the way to the collar of the boot, at about 10.5 inches.
+In comparison, the Sorel Joan of Arctic delivers water protection up to just 10 inches of the full 13.5-inch height.
 All are excellent choices for the nastiest weather.
-The most significant difference is that the Sorel Joan of Arctic is lighter, taller, and cuter than the Sorel Caribou.
-So it earns Top Pick for Severe Weather while the Sorel Caribou is the Top Pick for Winter Chores.
-We found the Shellista III to be incredibly comfortable in all but the coldest weather, making it our Top Pick for Comfort.
+The most significant difference is that the Joan of Arctic is lighter, taller, and cuter than the Caribou (in our humble opinion).
+Of them all, the Muck Boot Arctic Ice provides the most protection in poor weather.

 Comfort & Fit

 While cold weather can be brutal on your feet, a comfy winter boot can make your day.
 To evaluate comfort, we examined each boot's liner, footbed, and weight and judged how cozy the interior materials are to wear all day.
 To judge fit, we determined precisely how we could snug it down around our feet and ankles.
 We also considered whether most folks would need to size up or down for each boot and considered the stability and support of each to offer insights into toe box width and arch support.